wildpiggie/Kotlin-JsonLibrary/README.md

 Note that the names of JSON elements are only stored in their corresponding JSON Objects.

-There are two distinct types of JSON elements in the library: leaf and composite.
-While a leaf contains a value of a certain type (String, Number, Boolean, Null) the composites (Object, Array) contain references to other JSON elements.
+There are two distinct types of JSON elements in the library: Leaf and Composite.
+While a Leaf contains a value of a certain type (String, Number, Boolean, Null) the Composites (Object, Array) contain references to other JSON elements.
 In the case of JSON Objects each element has an associated name.

 ## Usage